ricardoquesada/bluepad32/docs/plat_nina.md

 ## Example

-The Bluepad32 library for Arduino with examples can be found here:
+The Bluepad32 library for Arduino with examples is available here:

 * http://gitlab.com/ricardoquesada/bluepad32-arduino